opensearch-project/documentation-website/_security-analytics/usage/rules.md

 <img src="{{site.url}}{{site.baseurl}}/images/Security/rule_detail_yaml.png" alt="The rule details pane in YAML file view" width="50%">

 * Rule details are formatted as a YAML file according to the Sigma rule specification.
-* To copy the rule, select the copy icon in the top right corner of the rule.
+* To copy the rule, select the copy icon in the top-right corner of the rule.
 To quickly create a new and customized rule, you can paste the rule into the YAML editor and make any modifications before saving it.
 See [Customizing rules](#customizing-rules) for details.

 ## Creating rules

-There are several ways to create rules on the Rules page.
+There are several ways to create rules on the **Detection rules** page.
 The first is to manually fill in the necessary fields that complete the rule, using either the Visual Editor or YAML Editor.
-To do this, select the **Create new rule** button in the uppper-right corner of the Rules window.
+To do this, select the **Create new rule** button in the uppper-right corner of the screen.
 The Create a rule window opens.

 <img src="{{site.url}}{{site.baseurl}}/images/Security/create-a-rule.png" alt="The Create a rule window, which includes the Visual Editor and YAML editor." width="50%">